Joe Burrow Scouting Report

 Weight: 216 lbs.

 Joe Burrow is a two-year starter for LSU after transferring from Ohio State.
 Burrow has had a breakout season in 2019 after head coach Ed Orgeron converted the offense to a spread-style play.
 Joe Burrow was a four-star recruiting prospect per ESPN and 247 Sports.
-In this article, we’ll breakdown his mechanics and predict his future as an NFL quarterback in this scouting report.
+In this scouting report, we’ll breakdown Joe Burrow’s mechanics and predict his future as an NFL quarterback in this scouting report.

 What I Like: